-- The unit does not release any silicone and is suitable for the use in paint shops. - Electrolytic capacitors included in this unit do not use electrolytes such as Quaternary Ammonium Salt Systems. - Plastic housings and other molded plastic materials are free of halogens, wires and cables are not PVC insulated. - The production material within our production does not include following toxic chemicals: Polychlorized Biphenyl (PCB), Polychlorized Terphenyl (PCT), Pentachlorophenol (PCP), Polychlorinated naphthalene (PCN), Polybrom Biphenyl (PBB),

-Polybrom Bipheny-oxyd (PBO), Polybrominated Diphenylether (PBDE), Polychlorinated Diphenylether (PCDE), Polydibromphenyl Oxyd (PBDO), Cadmium, Asbest, Mercury, Silicia.
+- This unit does not release any silicone and is suitable for use in paint shops. - This unit conforms to RoHS directive 2002/96/EC. - Electrolytic capacitors included in this unit do not use electrolytes such as Quaternary Ammonium Salt Systems. - Plastic housings and other molded plastic materials are free of halogens, wires and cables are not PVC insulated. - The production material within our production does not include following toxic chemicals: Polychlorized Biphenyl (PCB), Polychlorized Terphenyl (PCT), Pentachlorophenol (PCP), Polychlorinated naphthalene (PCN), Polybrom Biphenyl (PBB), Polybrom Bipheny-oxyd (PBO), Polybrominated Diphenylether (PBDE), Polychlorinated Diphenylether (PCDE), Polydibromphenyl Oxyd (PBDO), Cadmium, Asbest, Mercury, Silicia.